 If you have friends who like growing plants too, it can be fun to swap plants and share cuttings.
 This way, you can both widen your collection by getting new types of plants that you don’t already own!

-Having plants around you is great for boosting your mood, and caring for plants is a mindful activity!
+Having plants around you is great for boosting your mood!
 When I am looking after my plants, I find that I get totally absorbed in the task and all my other thoughts or worries leave my mind.
-So if you want to bring a bit more mindfulness and relaxation into your life, growing plants could be a great hobby for you.
+So if you want to bring a bit more relaxation into your life, growing plants could be a great hobby for you.

 If you have children, or work with them, growing plants is a great way to teach children about life, science and nature.
 As a project, you could get them to plant a seed and nurture it as it grows into a plant.
 This would teach them responsibility, and the importance of caring for living things.